alexdong/query-reformulation/PROMPT.md

     input: what are some ways to do fast query reformulation
     output: fast query reformulation techniques\nquery reformulation algorithms\nquery expansion methods\nquery rewriting approaches\nquery refinement strategies

-Lastly, before we return the results from subqueries, we will compute, resolve the logic chain, merge return values as well as add presentations.
+7. Before we return the results from subqueries, we will compute, resolve the logic chain, merge return values as well as add presentations.
 Please drop any format/presentation requests.

     input: Create a table for OECD population in 2024 -> OECD population 2024
     output: OECD population 2024